Search documentation...

 For optimal performance, Hightouch tracks incremental changes in your data model—such as added, changed, or removed rows—and only syncs those records.
 You can choose between two different sync engines for this work.

-The standard engine requires read-only access to BigQuery.
+The Basic engine requires read-only access to BigQuery.
 Hightouch executes a query in your database, reads all query results, and then determines incremental changes using Hightouch's infrastructure.
 This engine is easier to set up since it requires read—not write—access to BigQuery.

 The Lightning engine requires read and write access to BigQuery.
 The engine stores previously synced data in a separate schema in BigQuery managed by Hightouch.
 In other words, the engine uses BigQuery to track incremental changes to your data rather than performing these calculations in Hightouch.
 Therefore, these computations are completed more quickly.